 Do I have to submit my report online or can I post you a paper report?

-From I July 2012 we expect to receive all reports online.
-We will not accept paper reports after that date.
+To simplify administration, we no longer accept paper report forms.
 Please contact pudsey@bbc.co.uk if you need support with your online form.

 Can I send a report I have prepared for my trustees or another funder?